thosgood/this-weeks-finds/markdown/151-200/week182.md

     m=7  Z_7   D_7  ||
                     ||

-It\'s not very pretty in ASCII, but hopefully you get the idea!
+It's not very pretty in ASCII, but hopefully you get the idea!

 Now, the same Egyptian fraction problem comes up when studying other problems, too.
-For example, suppose you are trying to find a basis of R^n^ consisting of unit vectors that are all at 90-degree or 120-degree angles from each other.
-We can describe a problem like this by drawing a bunch of dots, one for each vector, and connecting two dots with an edge when they\'re supposed to be at a 120-degree angle from each other.
+For example, suppose you are trying to find a basis of R^n consisting of unit vectors that are all at 90-degree or 120-degree angles from each other.
+We can describe a problem like this by drawing a bunch of dots, one for each vector, and connecting two dots with an edge when they're supposed to be at a 120-degree angle from each other.
 If two dots are not connected, they should be at right angles to one another.

-So, for example, this diagram tells us to find a basis for R^3^ consisting of unit vectors all at 120 degree angles from each other:
+So, for example, this diagram tells us to find a basis for R^3 consisting of unit vectors all at 120 degree angles from each other:

                                o